freeNanum/YourIpGeoInfo/README.md

 ## How to Use

 1. Clone or download the repository.
+2. Create a `config.js` file in the root directory by copying the `config.sample.js` file: `cp config.sample.js config.js`
+3. Open `config.js` and enter your KMA API key.
-2. Open the `index.html` file in your web browser.
+4. Open the `index.html` file in your web browser.
-3. The browser will ask for your permission to access your location.
+5. The browser will ask for your permission to access your location.
 Allow it to get weather information.
-4. Your IP geolocation and weather information will be displayed on the page.
+6. Your IP geolocation and weather information will be displayed on the page.

 **Note on CORS:** The KMA weather API may have Cross-Origin Resource Sharing (CORS) restrictions.
 If you encounter issues, you might need a browser extension to bypass these restrictions for local development.
 For example, you can use the "Allow CORS: Access-Control-Allow-Origin" extension for Chrome.